 - These Native Americans are living in the southwest region of the USA alongside the pacific ocean

 - This region includes Arizona, California, Colorado, Nevada, Utah, and Texas.

 16. Native American Map

 17. Native American Totems

 - A totem is a sacred object, animal, or symbol that is believed by a particular tribe, group, family, or individual to have spiritual importance.

 - Many cultures of the Native Americans believe that every individual is attributed an animal upon a birth time.

 - They called them animal totems and it serves as animal spirits for them.

 - The major animal birth totems of Native Americans and the properties and abilities to which they are tied are the following:

 - Bear Totem, strength, motherhood, loneliness, curiosity, teaching and learning modesty

 - Beaver Totem, artistic, creative, builder, determinative, and resourcefulness.

 - Deer Totem, kindness, gentleness, healing, nurturing, and compassion.

 - Falcon Totem, true visions, and the quest for knowledge

 - Otter Totem, feminine power, trusting, inquisitive, speedy, and loyal

-- Owl Totem, seeking truth, wisdom, swift, and silence, and a night’s creature
+- Owl Totem, seeking truth, wisdom, swiftness, and silence, and a night’s creature

 - Raven Totem, light’s bringer, knowledge, and creativity